 Level 3 Award Repair and Maintenance of Traditional (pre 1919) Buildings

 This accredited course is an indispensable addition to the CPD portfolio of anyone who works within the construction or heritage construction industry.
-Through both theoretical and practical sessions the course covers the most critical areas of knowledge required before working on old buildings.
-The knowledgeable and experienced tutors use site visits and practical demonstrations to enable candidates to put their learning into real life context.
+Through both theoretical and practical examples the course covers the most critical areas of knowledge required before working on old buildings.
+The knowledgeable and experienced tutors use case studies and practical demonstrations to enable candidates to put their learning into real life context.

 The training can be adapted to focus on a particular trade area such as carpentry, plastering or masonry or it can be more general, depending on the requirements of the candidate group.

 Summary of content

 •Significance and sustainability‐ why old buildings are important to our past present and future